gmarroquio/memora/README.md

     NEXT_PUBLIC_POSTHOG_HOST=your_posthog_host_url

     # Replicate (AI Model Hosting)
-    REPLICATE_API_TOKEN= # Corrected from REPLICATE_TOKEN, verify
+    REPLICATE_API_TOKEN= # Verify exact name required by SDK

     # Gemini (AI Services)
-    GEMINI_API_KEY= # Corrected from GEMINI_TOKEN, verify
+    GEMINI_API_KEY= # Verify exact name required by SDK

     # Local Development
     LOCAL_URL="http://192.168.15.45:3000" # Or your preferred local URL NEXT_PUBLIC_APP_URL="http://localhost:3000" # Often useful for API routes, adjust if LOCAL_URL is preferred
     ```
     *Note: Obtain these keys from your respective service dashboards.
-Some variable names (e.g., for UploadThing, Replicate, Gemini) have been adjusted to common conventions; please verify the exact names required by those libraries/SDKs.*
+Please verify the exact environment variable names required by each library/SDK.*

 4.  **Run the Convex backend (if local development is supported/needed):**
     Follow Convex documentation for running a local development environment or ensure your deployment is active.